EHB-MCT/assignment-1-dikra-attila/README.md

 - open the project in visual studio code
 - open the terminal
 - in terminal type cd BACKEND
+- type npm init -y
+- type npm install express cors dotenv mongodb
 - then type node index.js
+- if you see Server running on port http://localhost:3000 that means your backend is running
 - then click on go live to see the website in your browser

+.gitignore

+- create a .gitignore file in the folder BACKEND
+- Type this in the file:

+package.json
+package-lock.json
+node_modules

+- this will make sure that thes files are not picked up un github

+.env file

+- the .env file is a template for you to change
+- after you used the template be sure to write .env in the .gitignore file

 to test here are the routes for BACKEND